archphile/thepenguin/content/posts/2017-09-28-digital-photography-webinars-for-beginners.md

 Below you will find some suggestions which I believe that can cover all the basic knwoledge needed for a newby to start with photography:

-### "Photography": Ditch Auto - Start Shooting in Manual
+### Photography: Ditch Auto - Start Shooting in Manual

 url: [https://www.udemy.com/ditch-auto-start-shooting-in-manual/](https://www.udemy.com/ditch-auto-start-shooting-in-manual/)

 This is a free Udemy webinar that covers most of the basic stuff needed.
 I haven't watched the whole set of videos, but only a selection (mainly covering the basics of exposure) and I can't express an accurate opinion.
 However, it's almost the only free webinar online and this is the reason it's included in this list.

-### "Photography" Masterclass: Your Complete Guide to "Photography"
+### Photography Masterclass: Your Complete Guide to Photography

 url: [https://www.udemy.com/photography-masterclass-your-complete-guide-to-photography/](https://www.udemy.com/photography-masterclass-your-complete-guide-to-photography/)